yufanana/ProgrammingNotes/rpi_notes.md

 `hostname -I` to get IP address.

+`sudo apt-get install code` to install Visual Studio Code.

 ## Image Backup
 Based on instructions from [magpi](https://magpi.raspberrypi.org/articles/back-up-raspberry-pi).

 __Copy SD Card Image__ <br>
-RPi Image can be backed up on Windows using WindowsDiskImager.
+RPi Image can be backed up on Windows using Win32 DiskImager. <br>
+Refer to this [post](https://www.raspberrypi.org/forums/viewtopic.php?t=26463) for the simple backup process.

 OR